NimbuMC/Fashion-Framework-Addon-Template/README.md

 When publishing an addon to curseforge/modrinth, please name it "Fashion Framework: [Example name]".
-Additionally set the mod id as "fashionframework[examplename]".
+Additionally set the mod id as simpy "[examplename]".